KianIsDev/ObsidianBackups/README.md

 I recently switched to Linux Mint on my home computer, while still using Windows on my School computer with a WSL for Ubuntu.
 The proplem then became, that i didnt have a reliable way of syncing my Obsidian notes between the two computers.
 Erarlier i had used Google Drive to automatically upload and download the notes, but this solution works poorly on a linux machine.
 So thats why i went with github.
-There are other tools that links github and Obsidian, but the setup was somewhat of a hassle, and didnt seem to do exactly the things i wanted it to, so i made my own :)
+There are other tools that links github and Obsidian, but the setup was somewhat of a hassle, and it didnt seem to do exactly the things i wanted it to, so i made my own :D

 # Helpful tips
 Create an [alias](https://askubuntu.com/questions/17536/how-do-i-create-a-permanent-bash-alias) to quickly run the program from a terminal.